 New York City water is virtually lead-free when it is delivered from the City’s upstate reservoir system, but water can absorb lead from solder, fixtures, and pipes found in the plumbing of some buildings or homes.
 It is possible that this can increase your potential for exposure.
-For answers to commonly asked questions, visit Lead in Household Plumbing FAQs.
+For answers to commonly asked questions:

-For information about lead testing results in New York City Public Schools, please visit the NYC Department of Education website.
-For general water monitoring information, visit Drinking Water Monitoring.
+For information about lead testing results in New York City Public Schools, visit the NYC Department of Education website.

 Lead in Drinking Water

-We have detected lead in the drinking water at some homes that have either:
+We have detected lead in the drinking water at some homes that have:

-Lead is a common metal found in the environment.
-It was historically used in paint, plumbing pipes and faucets, and other products.
-Lead can be found in household dust and soil, as well as and some imported consumer products like clay pottery, cosmetics, food and toys.
-Lead is rarely found in rivers and lakes.
-Tests show the water from New York City’s upstate reservoirs and the water distribution system is virtually lead-free.
+Lead is a common metal that was historically used in paint, plumbing pipes, faucets, and other products.
+It can be found in household dust and soil, as well as some imported consumer products like clay pottery, cosmetics, food and toys.
+Lead is rarely found in rivers and lakes and tests show the water from New York City’s upstate reservoirs and the water distribution system is virtually lead-free.

 Although regulations have been put in place to reduce the lead in plumbing, your residence may still contain pipes, solder and fixtures that contain some lead if they were installed before these rules came into effect.
 Even new faucets, fittings, and valves, including those advertised as “lead-free,” may contribute lead to drinking water.
 Under current federal law “lead-free” plumbing components can still have up to 0.25% lead in the surface touching the water.
 Prior to 2014, “lead free” fixtures could have up to 8% lead.
 Consumers should be aware of this when choosing fixtures and take appropriate precautions.